glb96/Alpaga/Wiki_raw/polarisation_procedure.rst

 Which file to analyse?
 -----------------------

 This method expects to analyse data with several 'polarisation angle'.
 The expected data architecture and the function that will be used to open them are presented in the :ref:`file_management_page` page.
-If you want to use all the data available in a given directory, you just have to set the *directory* argument -- and maybe the *extention* if your data files are not in the .dat format.
+If you want to use all the data available in a given directory, you just have to set the *directory* argument -- and maybe the *extension* if your data files are not in the .dat format.
 The others are there for more specific usage.

     + **directory**: str or bool

         If string: The directory where is located the data you want to analyse.
 Please note that only one 'experiment' should be stored in this directory.
 See :ref:`file_management_page` page.

         If set to False: The procedure to find the files, the number of iterations and the list of angles is bypass.
-Therefore, you should provide these values using all the following argument: *prefix_file*, *L_files_angles*, *N_iter* and *extention*.
+Therefore, you should provide these values using all the following argument: *prefix_file*, *L_files_angles*, *N_iter* and *extension*.

         .. note:: If any of these arguments (*prefix_file*, *L_files_angles*, *N_iter*) is set to a value while a *directory* argument is given, the function will first define these value using the :ref:`alpaga.find_angle_iter_from_dir function<open_angle_acquisition_section>`.
 Then, it will replace the found value by the one given by these arguments.